-The precise cause of varicose veins is unknown, but the main problem is probably a weakness in the walls of superficial veins.
+The precise cause of varicose veins is unknown, but the main problem is probably a weakness in the walls of superficial veins (veins located just under the skin).
 This weakness may be inherited.
 Over time, the weakness causes the veins to lose their elasticity.
-They stretch and become longer and wider.
+Veins stretch and become longer and wider.
 To fit in the same space that they occupied before they stretched, the elongated veins become convoluted.
 They may appear as a snakelike bulge beneath the skin.

 Some of the connecting veins, which normally allow blood to flow only from the superficial veins into the deep veins, also enlarge.
-If they enlarge, their valve cusps also separate.
+If they enlarge, their valve flaps also separate.
 Consequently, blood squirts backward into the superficial veins when the muscles squeeze the deep veins, causing the superficial veins to stretch further.

 The lower part of the leg and ankle may itch, especially if the leg is warm after a person has been wearing socks or stockings.
 Itching can lead to scratching and can cause redness or a rash, which is often incorrectly attributed to dry skin.
 The pain is sometimes worse when varicose veins are developing than when they are fully stretched.

 Dermatitis causes a red, scaling, itchy rash or a brown area, usually on the inside of the leg above the ankle.
-Scratching or a minor injury, particularly from shaving, can cause bleeding or development of a painful ulcer that does not heal.
+Scratching or a minor injury, particularly resulting from shaving, can cause bleeding or development of a painful ulcer that does not heal.
 Ulcers may also bleed.

 Although individual varicose veins can be removed or eliminated by injection therapy or surgery, the disorder cannot be cured.
 Thus, treatment mainly relieves symptoms, improves appearance, and prevents complications.
 Elevating the legs—by lying down or using a footstool when sitting—relieves the symptoms of varicose veins but does not prevent new varicose veins from forming.
 Usually, varicose veins that appear during pregnancy largely subside during the 2 or 3 weeks after delivery.
 During this time, they should not be treated.